 All exterior surfaces shall be examined for damaged paint and all such damage shall be given a spot coat of primer and the entire exterior surface repainted.
 Factory finish on new equipment will be acceptable if of proper color and if equal in quality to the specified finish.

 Paint shall not be applied to aluminum controller cabinets or to aluminum or galvanized poles, pedestals, standards, hardware, conduit, etc. unless specified.
-All steel poles shall be painted aluminum, unless otherwise shown on the plans.
+All steel poles shall be galvanized, unless otherwise shown on the plans.
 Controller cabinets (including inside door surface) shall be wire brushed or sanded to reduce reflectivity.